awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

 }
 ```

-### Read\-Write Access to DynamoDB and Read\-Only with DAX<a name="DAX.access-control.ddb-yes-dax-yes.ddb-read-write-dax-read-only"></a>
+### Read/Write Access to DynamoDB and Read\-Only with DAX<a name="DAX.access-control.ddb-yes-dax-yes.ddb-read-write-dax-read-only"></a>

-For a given user role, you can provide read\-write access to a DynamoDB table, while also allowing read\-only access via DAX\.
+For a given user role, you can provide read/write access to a DynamoDB table, while also allowing read\-only access via DAX\.

-For Bob, the IAM policy for *BobUserRole* would need to allow DynamoDB read and write actions on the *Books* table, while also supporting read\-only actions via *DAXCluster01*\.
+For Bob, the IAM policy for `BobUserRole` would need to allow DynamoDB read and write actions on the `Books` table, while also supporting read\-only actions via `DAXCluster01`\.

-The following example policy document for *BobUserRole* would confer this access:
+The following example policy document for `BobUserRole` confers this access\.

 ```
 {